Skip to content

 Concerns and Development Areas

-The biggest questions in Peat’s projection are tied to perimeter skill.
-ESPN’s draft board summary highlighted the same concern scouts tend to come back to: he does a lot of things well, but he is not yet a high-level creator off the bounce and he has not shown enough as a three-point threat to erase spacing concerns.
+The biggest questions are about perimeter skill.
+Peat does a lot of things well, but he is not yet a true shot creator on the perimeter and has not shown enough shooting to erase spacing questions.

 2026 NCAA Tournament